Wisley border collection

 Drought Tolerant Plant Combination

-Dry sunny spots can be tricky, but if you invest in plants, which once established, can cope without much water, then you will not need to do too much maintenance.
+Dry sunny spots can be tricky, but if you use plants that can cope without much water, then you can cut down on maintenance.

 Self-seeding Seed Combination